F-1 & J-1 Visas

 - Their advisor for the RAC number for registration

-- The Campus Living and Community Development or the president of their fraternity/sorority for housing arrangements
+- Housing and Residence Life Office or the president of their fraternity/sorority for housing arrangements

 - The financial aid and loan offices, if appropriate*

-- The Cash Receipts Office.
+- The Payment Services Office.
 Any unpaid balance due on the student's account must be resolved before their return to DePauw University.

-If the student decides not to return to DePauw, they need to notify the Student Academic Life Office.
+If the student decides not to return to DePauw, they need to notify the Student Affairs Office.
 If nothing is heard from the student by the beginning of the semester of intended return, the student’s status will be changed to a regular withdrawal.

 Common on-campus employment opportunities include: Academic Resource Center tutor positions, departmental tutor positions, International Student Ambassadors, First Year Mentors, Resident Assistants (RAs), Intercultural Conversation Facilitators (ICCF), Modern Languages tutors, DePauw School of Music, Dining Services, DePauw's Bookstore "Eli's Books", the Phonathon, the Information Technology Associates (ITAP) Program, and DePauw's HelpDesk.